-U.S. immigration law provides asylum and refugee protection for people who have been or may be persecuted in their home country based on any of five grounds: political opinion, religion, race, nationality, or membership in a particular social group.
+U.S. immigration law provides asylum and refugee protection for people who have been or might be persecuted in their home country based on one or more of five grounds: political opinion, religion, race, nationality, or membership in a particular social group.
+(See 8 U.S.C. § 1101(a), I.N.A. § 101(a).)
 Asylees and refugees are allowed to live and work in the United States, becoming eligible for permanent residence (also known as a green card) after one year.

-An ethnic group is a social group typically identified on the basis of shared cultural history – especially linguistic history.
+An ethnic group is a social group typically identified on the basis of shared cultural history; especially linguistic history.
 It is similar to, and sometimes considered synonymous with, a national group.
-However, nationality (broadly defined to refer not necessarily to a group's actual or potential citizenship but rather to its shared political history or aspirations) is a more modern category often associated with independent states.
+However, nationality (broadly defined to refer not necessarily to a group's actual or potential citizenship but rather to its shared political history or aspirations) is a more modern category, often associated with independent states.

 Ethnic groups are also often associated with racial categories (which are usually based on shared physical characteristics).
 This is because long lines of shared cultural history often run in close parallel with lines of shared ancestry and geographic origins.
 However, racial categories tend to be broader and vaguer, applying to multiple ethnic groups at the same time.

 If you are claiming persecution on the basis of your perceived ethnic identity, you can always apply for protection under the "particular social group" category (though nationality or race might provide alternative grounds).
 Do not worry about the size or age of the group, or about the fact that you do not self-identify with it (if that's the case).
 Focus instead on establishing your persecutor's beliefs about the group.

 The word "persecution" generally refers to serious threats or infliction of physical, psychological, or economic harm by one's own government or by groups whom one's government is either unwilling or unable to control.